Student Disciplinary Regulations (Code of Conduct)

 - The leadership of the student/campus organization encourages a violation of the Student Conduct Code by its members; or

-A Formal Complaint may be instituted against an accused student charged with conduct that potentially violates both the Student Conduct Code in these Student Disciplinary Regulations and federal, state or local criminal law.
+A complaint may be instituted against an accused student charged with conduct that potentially violates both the Student Conduct Code in these Student Disciplinary Regulations and federal, state or local criminal law.
 In this situation the university reserves the right to move forward with the student disciplinary investigative and adjudication process at the same time the criminal process is proceeding.
-In cases affecting the safety of campus (including cases involving domestic violence, dating violence, sexual assault and stalking), the university will move forward with investigation and adjudication unless all parties agree to suspension of the university process, or the prosecuting authority handling the criminal matter requests suspension of the university process.
-The university will suspend its process only it if it deems measures to preserve safety are sufficient under the circumstances. top
+In cases affecting the safety of campus (including cases involving sexual misconduct, harassment, assault, stalking, and threats of violence), the university will move forward with investigation and adjudication unless all parties, including the university, agree to suspension of the university process, or the prosecuting authority handling the criminal matter requests suspension of the university process.
+In such cases, the university will suspend its process for a reasonable amount of time it if it deems measures to preserve safety are sufficiently enacted under the circumstances. top

 The following are violations of the Student Conduct Code and are subject to disciplinary sanctions by the university.
 Each violation is numbered for ease of reference and may be referred to as "SDR section X."